NEURoboticsClub/neu-underwater-robotics/so_you_want_to_git.md

 >```
 >git checkout branch-name
 >```
 These commands can be combined by adding the -b flag to git checkout.
-For example, to create a new branch called branch name and switch to it run:
+For example, to create a new branch called branch-name and switch to it, run:
 >```
 >git checkout -b branch-name
 >```

-Once on your desired branch git pull to make sure your local main branch is up to date with origin/main:
+Once on your desired branch git pull to make sure your local branch is up to date:
 >```
 >git pull
 >```